cailleach1310/ares-pentraits-plugin/README.md

           %xctrait/reset%xn resets your traits to a balanced state.
 Do this first!

 ### PenTraits Configuration
 The pentraits.yml comes with a default configuration that can be adjusted to your needs.
-The keys in the yaml are explained below:
+The keys are explained below:

 #### achievements
 The plugin comes with two predefined trait achievements, 'checked_trait' and 'critical_check'.
-More can be added here.

 #### min_rating
 The minimum value for a trait in chargen, per default 5.